NB4444/BachelorProjectEnergyManager/Library/README.md

 # Library

-The library contains all core functionality provided by the EnergyManager.
+The Library contains all core functionality provided by the EnergyManager.